 Winding back the harms of too much medicine

 Following successful conferences in Dartmouth in 2013, the University of Oxford in 2014 and the NIH in 2015, we are pleased to announce the dates for the 2016 international Preventing Overdiagnosis conference, to be held in Barcelona.
-Registration is now open, details on abstract submission will follow soon.
-Innovations to the conference program ncorporating feedback from many … Read More....
+Abstracts accepted in English & Spanish - until April 15.
+Innovations to the conference program Incorporating feedback from many participants from … Read More....

 Following successful conferences in Dartmouth in 2013, the University of Oxford in 2014 and the NIH in 2015, we are pleased to announce the 2016 international Preventing Overdiagnosis conference will be held in Barcelona.
 Registration is now open, with a special early bird price of £385 which is inclusive of drinks reception/social on Wednesday evening.

 Cari Almazán - The Catalan Agency for Health Information, Assessment and Quality, ESP William Black - The Dartmouth Institute for Health Policy and Clinical Practice, USA Carol Brayne - Institute of Public Health, University of Cambridge, UK Carl Heneghan - Centre for Evidence-Based Medicine (NDPCHS), University of Oxford, UK Salvador Peiró - Centre for Research in Health and Economics, University Pompeu Fabra, ESP Chris Semsarian - Sydney Medical School, University of Sydney, AUS Nikola Biller-Andorno - Institute of Biomedical Ethics & History of Medicine, University of Zurich Baruch Fischhoff - Carnegie Mellon University, USA Paul Glasziou - Centre for Research in Evidence-Based Practice, Bond University, AUS Catherine Calderwood - Chief Medical officer for Scotland, UK